temenostech/temenos-platform-documentation/docfx_project/home/techguides/user-creation-in-paas.md

 > [!Note]
 > In order to have a valid ssh key that can be recognized by
->  Infrastructure, do not use the Save pulic key button from Puttygen and just select the whole public key from the PuTTYgen screen and save it in your local machine.
+>  Infrastructure, do not use the Save public key button from Puttygen and just select the whole public key from the PuTTYgen screen and save it in your local machine.

 ![save public key](./images/putty-keygen-publickey.png)